google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Dare to be Daring?

-Now we shouldn't make the mistake of glossing over this little detail when it comes to the magicians being singled out from within the passage.
-For if we were to be daring in our studies by exploring the passage a little bit farther, we could easily peel back another "layer of insight" when it comes to God's Word.
-And by doing so, in comes Imhotep.
-Now normally when one teaches this record by attaching Imhotep along with it, generally they are focused solely on him as a deity.
-This is understandable, being that it allows the Bible teacher to stay within the theme of this particular record: The God of Israel vs. The Egyptian deities.
+Now, we shouldn't make the mistake of glossing over this little detail when it comes to the magicians being singled out by God from within the passage.
+If we were to be daring in our studies by exploring the passage a little bit farther, we could easily peel back another "layer of insight" regarding God's Word.
+And by doing so, it comes Imhotep.

 Bible Study Online